avwsolutions/opensearch-security-analytics-material/README.md

 ### 07 - Finalize OS Dashboards configuration

 You have the setup up and running.
 Check with *Dev Tools* if indices are created (logs-auditd, logs-node, logs-k8s) and _doccount is increasing.
-If you want to use *Discover*, you may have to add three *Index Patterns* in *OS Dashboards Configuration*.
+If you want to use *Discover*, you may have to add three *Index Patterns* under *Dashboards Management*.

 Now it's time to play around with Log and Security Analytics using OpenSearch!!!